haihala/modman/README.md

 ### Tests
 You can run automated tests by `python3 -m pytest`.
 You need pytest for this.
-It can be installed by `python3 -m pip install pytest`.
+It can be installed by `pip3 install pytest`.